Kyler Phillips: Ultimate Fighting Championship

 Phillips made his UFC debut against Gabriel Silva on February 29, 2020, at UFC Fight Night: Benavidez vs. Figueiredo.
 He won the bout in dominant fashion via unanimous decision.
 This win earned him the Fight of the Night bonus.

 Phillips faced Cameron Else on October 4, 2020, at UFC on ESPN: Holm vs. Aldana.
 He won the bout via stoppage due to elbows on the ground in the second round.
 This win earned him the Performance of the Night bonus.

-Phillips faced Yadong Song on March 6, 2021, at UFC 259.
+Phillips faced Song Yadong on March 6, 2021, at UFC 259.
 He won the bout via unanimous decision.

 Phillips was scheduled to face Raphael Assunção on July 24, 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
-However, Assunção suffered a biceps injury in late June and was replaced by Raulian Paiva.
+However, Assunção suffered a bicep injury in late June and was replaced by Raulian Paiva.
 Phillips lost the fight via majority decision.
 This fight earned him the Fight of the Night award.

 Phillips faced Marcelo Rojo on February 12, 2022, at UFC 271.
 He won the fight via triangle armbar submission in round three.